 CARTO for Climate Insights has been developed natively to Google Cloud and seamlessly integrates with BigQuery.
 Government agencies can easily ingest key spatial datasets and unique earth observation data from Google Earth Engine.
 With the CARTO Spatial Extension for BigQuery, decision-makers can run advanced spatial analytics at scale, to understand the real impacts of climate change on the built assets they manage.

 Unlock Advanced Map Visualization

-Create insightful map visualizations to understand the infrastructure risks due to erosion, heat, flooding, fire, drought, extreme weather episodes and more.
-Share the results of your analysis with stakeholders across agencies for quicker, more coordinated responses to climate-related events.
+Create insightful map visualizations with Builder to understand infrastructure risks due to erosion, heat, flooding, fire, drought, extreme weather episodes and more.
+Share the results of your analysis with agency stakeholders for quicker, more coordinated responses to climate-related events.
 Create public interactive visualizations on climate risks, infrastructure investments and ongoing maintenance to keep citizens informed.